auth0-samples/auth0-rubyonrails-api-samples/01-Authentication-RS256/README.md

 __Note:__ If you are using Windows, uncomment the `tzinfo-data` gem in the gemfile.

+## Running the Sample Application With Docker

+In order to run the example with docker you need to have `docker` installed.

+You also need to set the client credentials as explained [previously](#running-the-sample-application).

+Execute in command line `sh exec.sh` to run the Docker in Linux, or `.\exec.ps1` to run the Docker in Windows.

 ## Important Snippets

 ### 1. Auth0 Lock Setup